sowmyarshetty/ai-case-study/README.md

 * According to Signify Research report , Synapse PACS is among the worlds top market share.
 As of fy 2023, the total number of countries introducing the AI driven medical products and services is 100 and forecasted to 196 countries in FY2030. https://healthcaresolutions-us.fujifilm.com/who-we-are/industries-we-serve/

-* SYNAPSE - Series of medical imaging and information management system.
-According to Signify Research Report , SYNAPSE is installed about 5800 sites worldwide .
+* According to Signify Research Report , SYNAPSE is installed about 5800 sites worldwide .
 It has gained high praise from major hospitals  in various areas and  captured the worlds market share https://ir.fujifilm.com/en/investors/ir-materials/business-overview/main/0/teaserItems1/0/linkList/0/link/ff_presentation_202407_001e.pdf